frederic-perez/AmE-dictionary/data/dictionary.md

 __Earthling__ _n_
 __earthquake drill__
 __easement__
+__easier said than done__ Said of a task that is easier to talk about than to do.
 __easing__
 __Eastern Block__ (the Eastern bloc) _politics_ (formerly) the Soviet bloc.
 __easy as can be__